-In the event that research is undertaken without the intention of involving human subjects, but it is later proposed to involve human subjects in the research, the research first shall be reviewed and approved by the IRB prior to involving human subjects.
+In the event that research is undertaken without the intention of involving human subjects, but is later proposed to involve human subjects in the research, the research first shall be reviewed and approved by the IRB prior to involving human subjects.
 If funded, certification is submitted to the funding agency and OHRP.

-The IRB administrator, or when appropriate, the IRB, shall prepare and maintain adequate documentation of IRB activities including the following:
+The IRB administrator, or, when appropriate, the IRB, shall prepare and maintain adequate documentation of IRB activities including the following:

 - copies of all research proposals reviewed, scientific evaluations, if any, that accompany the proposed research, approved sample consent documents, progress reports submitted by investigators and reports of injuries or harm to subjects

 - minutes of IRB meetings which shall be of sufficient enough detail to show attendance at the meetings; actions taken by the IRB; the votes on these actions including the number of members voting for, against, and abstaining; the basis for requiring changes in or disapproving research; and a written summary of the discussion of controverted issues and their resolution

 - records of continuing review activities

 - copies of all correspondence between the IRB and the investigators

 - a list of IRB members in the same detail as described in 45 CFR 46.103(b)